epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

 error messages.
 This happens because every node is trying to connect to its peer nodes, which will continue to fail until all peer nodes are up and running.
-Also, you may periodically see `missed heartbeats from client, timeout: 60s` error messages from the [RabbitMQ](https://www.rabbitmq.com/) server.
+Also, you may periodically see `missed heartbeats from client, timeout` error messages from the [RabbitMQ](https://www.rabbitmq.com/) server.
 This is perfectly normal.

 ## Testing everything together

-Before you can begin experimenting with your new setup, you need to add the line: `127.0.0.1 host.docker.internal` to the hosts file on your machine.
-On Linux, you can do this by executing the following
+Before you begin experimenting with the new setup, you need to add the
-command:
+line: `127.0.0.1 host.docker.internal` to the hosts file on your machine.
+On Linux, you can do this by executing the following command:

 {% highlight shell_session %}
 $ sudo sh -c 'echo "127.0.0.1 host.docker.internal" >> /etc/hosts'